Community Shield: Crystal Palace Stun Liverpool At Wembley

-Crystal Palace proceeded to penalties before overcoming Liverpool in this season’s Community Shield, held on Sunday.
+Crystal Palace required penalties to overcome Liverpool in this season’s Community Shield, held on Sunday.

 The Reds got off to a flying start, with debutant Hugo Ekitike scoring within the first four minutes.